 Yogurt and Beaten Rice are the eastern dishes or food items that provide nutrition and coolness when one is tired during the paddy plantation.
 While having fun in the field and eating lunch, various Asare songs like the above verse are also sung.

-This day, which is known as the day of planting handfuls and cultivating sacks, is celebrated by paddy plantation in most of the places.
+This day, which is known as the day of planting handfuls and cultivating sacks, is celebrated by paddy plantations in most places.
 According to experts, it is customary to eat beaten rice with curd as it gives energy to the body which is wet in the rain.

 Rice/Paddy is the major food crop of Nepal and accounts for 7 percent of the total domestic production.
 According to the latest figures, it accounts for 20 percent of agriculture and 55 percent of the total food production.
 According to the Department of Agriculture, 47 hundred thousand metric tons of paddy is produced in about 14 hundred thousand hectares of land in Nepal.